Luc641/Airline-Information-System/analysis/Data Dictionary/Data Dictionary.md

 ## Customer:
 The user group, which will be able to buy tickets through a sales employee to a flight and will be going on flights.

+## Departure time:
+Is that moment when the plane is taking of from a given point of origin.

 ## Destination:
 The place where someone is going or where something is being sent.